bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 published: false

 ---
 You can list all

 You can generate build artifacts and deploy them if you add the `Deploy to bitrise.io` Step to [your workflow](/builds/build-artifacts-online/).
 You can view, share or download them in the `APPS & ARTIFACTS` tab of your Build's page.

 You can list, update, view and delete build artifacts with the Bitrise API.

 Let's see how!

-To be able to use build artifact endpoints, you have to first list them.
-In the response, you can grab each artifacts' slug which you will need later.
+To be able to use build artifact endpoints, you have to first [list them](/api-docs.bitrise.io/#/build-artifact/artifact-list).
+The response will list all artifacts along with their slug which you will need later.

 Table

 ## Listing build artifacts

 You can list all build artifacts that have been generated and exported during the build.
-To be able to use other endpoints related to build artifacts, you have to start with [this endpoint](https://api-docs.bitrise.io/#/build-artifact/artifact-list) to get the build artifact slugs...
+The provided download URL is a presigned Amazon S3 URL which is valid for 10 minutes and then it expires.

 The required parameters are: